jridgewell/string-dedent/README.md

 Only whitespace that appears here inside the tagged template literal will be dedented.
-   <- that whitespace will not be removed
+   <- expression whitespace will not be removed
 */
 ```